Women in aviation: 1950s

 During the Korean War, former WASPs were asked to join active duty in the Air Force.
-Thirteen percent of the WAVES recruits by 1952 were air selected for air training, which included positions as air control personnel, aerographer's mates, electronics technicians and as other support personnel.
+Thirteen percent of the WAVES recruits by 1952 were selected for air training, which included positions as air control personnel, aerographer's mates, electronics technicians and as other support personnel.
 In 1953, the WAVES lifted a ban on women serving as mechanics.
 Kim Kyung-Oh was the only South Korean woman to serve as a pilot in the ROK Air Force during the Korean War.

 Organisations were formed, such as the Australia Women Pilots' Association (AWPA).
 Another organization was the Whirly-Girls, started by Jean Ross Howard Phelan in 1955 for women helicopter pilots.
 She started the group as an informal interest group, but formalized it in order to better help the members network and support each other in the male-dominated field.

 Pakistan modeled its air force on the British Royal Air Force during the late 1950s.
 This allowed for more women to become involved in the military in Pakistan.
 In 1958 Dorothy Rungeling of Canada became her country's first woman to solo pilot a helicopter.

 In the 1950s and 1960s, air travel was expensive and few people of color could afford to fly.
 U.S. segregation laws were slowly being overturned to lift barriers for not only travel, but for employment opportunities.
 Coupled with the influx of workers from the Indian subcontinent and the Caribbean, and the independence movements in Africa and the Caribbean, British need for labor in the post-war period made recruiting of 'coloured labour' in the same period a necessity.
 The following decades would increasingly see more women from former colonies enter aviation.